S1mplector/Koware/README.md

 # Koware

-Koware is a console-first link/stream aggregator for **Windows** and **macOS** that helps you search for anime/manga and open streams in a player from your terminal.
+Koware is a **standalone**, console-first link/stream aggregator for **Windows** and **macOS** that helps you search for anime/manga and open streams in a player from your terminal.

 It has a text-based user interface but behaves like a regular CLI.
 You run a command, Koware queries your configured sources, and opens the selected stream in a video player or manga in a reader.

+> Koware requires no external dependencies or additional software.
+Everything—including the TUI components, fuzzy search, and terminal rendering—is built from scratch in pure C#.

 > **⚠️ Important:** Koware ships with **no pre-configured sources**.
 You must configure your own sources before using it.
 See [Source Configuration](#source-configuration) below.